fxdupont/SoftHSMv2/README.md

 ## Dependencies

-SoftHSM depends on a cryptographic library, Botan or OpenSSL.
+SoftHSM depends on a cryptographic library, Botan, OpenSSL or PolarSSL.
 Minimum required versions:

 - Botan 1.10.0
 - OpenSSL 1.0.0
+- PolarSSL 1.3.8

 If you are using Botan, make sure that it has support for GNU MP (--with-gnump).
 This will improve the performance when doing public key operations.